angular/angular/aio/content/guide/angular-compiler-options.md

 When `true`, the recommended value, enables the [binding expression validation](guide/aot-compiler#binding-expression-validation) phase of the template compiler.
 This phase uses TypeScript to verify binding expressions.
 For more information, see [Template type checking](guide/template-typecheck).

-Default is `false`, but when you use the Angular CLI command `ng new --strict`, it is set to `true` in the new project's configuration.
+Default is `false`, but set to `true` in the created workspace configuration when creating a project using the Angular CLI.

 <div class="alert is-important">